bluesky-social/social-app/README.md

 ---

-ℹ️ While we do accept issues and PRs, we are _completely_ slammed with tasks.
-Reviewing PRs is a full time job and we just don't have the resources to prioritize them.
+ℹ️ While we do accept contributions, we prioritize high quality issues and pull requests.
+Adhering to the below guidelines will ensure a more timely review.

 ---